Our Charity & What We Do

 We want to achieve something real and lasting for India’s poorest people.
 We have a team of 7 Trustees and a small band of helpers who help us to achieve this.

 At present our principal activity is the running of 2 Children’s Homes for 165 destitute children.
-Bethel Children’s Home is in the suburbs of Chennai, and Joy Children’s Home (for victims of the 2004 Tsunami) is located some 300 miles South in a small fishing village.
+Bethel Children’s Home, and Joy Children’s Home (for victims of the 2004 Tsunami) is located some 300 miles South in a small fishing village.
 Our aim is to give them a proper childhood in a happy family-style environment, enabling them to overcome poverty and to achieve a financially independent future.
 Click on the projects tab on the menu bar to find out more about our other work.

 We work in partnership with the ‘Love and Care Charitable Trust’ of South India, comprising 3 Indian Trustees, Annie, Pastor Martin and Omega (also volunteers), who work tirelessly to run the projects in India.
 They understand the local needs, culture and bureaucracy.
 Their input is vital to ensure that our projects and work are effective, properly managed and fully accountable.